MobMonRob/DSL4GeometricAlgebra/README.md

 A Semikolumn (;) at the end of a statement results in not visualizing the corresponding geometric object.

 ## Important formulae
-### Formulae to create conformal geometric objects
+### Formulae to compose conformal geometric objects

 #### Geometric objects in outer product null space representation
 | description | formula | grade |